 Zenni is a direct-to-consumer brand which means they are able to give you some extraordinary prices compared to other retailers.
 Zenni has been able to keep their prices ultra-affordable by designing and manufacturing all of their eyewear in-house as oppose to licensing other brands.

-Along with that, they also have state-of-the-art production facilities that include some extremely advanced labs that produce prescription lenses and edges lenses.
+Along with that, they also have state-of-the-art production facilities that include some extremely advanced labs that produce prescription lenses and edge lenses.

 They are also an online-only company, which substantially reduces their overhead cost of having physical locations.